bowen556/vvv/ruilin test.md

 # testrepofromlocalIDE
 test if python can upload
+still test